kg583/TIGHT/README.md

 * `base`: Programs that are rarely executed by themselves, being mostly used instead as succinct subprograms
 	* Ex: `ARG`, which parses the string `Ans` into a list of arguments
 * `calc`: Programs which calculate relatively simple graph characteristics, metrics, or outputs
-	* Ex: `ADJM`, which calculates the adjacency matrix of the graph
+	* Ex: `COMP`, which returns the complement of the graph if it is directed
 * `graphs`: Programs involved with generating or importing existing graphs
 	* Ex: `LOAD`, which loads an existing graph by name in `Ans`
 * `label`: Graph algorithms which label the edges or vertices in some manner, most often as a coloring
 	* Ex: `DEGS`, which labels each vertex based on its degree
+* `matrix`: Programs which operate on or return matrices related to the graph
+	* Ex: `ADJM`, which computes the adjacency matrix of the graph
 * `ops`: Operations which modify the graph in-place
 	* Ex: `ADD`, which adds the edge `Ans` to the graph
 * `plot`: Programs involved with plotting the graph on the graphscreen